 From there, the counsellor conducts a needs assessment and works with the family and the MCFD social worker to develop an individualized service plan.

 Family Preservation files are typically 6 months in length, with the possibility of extension.

-MCFD faxes completed referral forms to Sea to Sky Community Services, with attention to Dr. Yvonne McSkimming, Interim Director of Service Delivery.
+MCFD faxes completed referral forms to Sea to Sky Community Services, with attention to Dr. McSkimming, Interim Manager of Adult and Family Services.

 This program is funded by the Province of British Columbia.

 Family Support and Preservation contact information

 Dr. Yvonne McSkimming, Interim Manager of Adult and Family Services 604 892 5796